-Although some employees and employers can now choose to follow an alternative dispute resolution procedure, most employee complaints are still heard at an employment tribunal.
+Although employees and employers can choose to follow an alternative dispute resolution procedure, some employee complaints are still heard at an employment tribunal.
 You need to take tribunals seriously.
 If you have well-thought-out procedures, and follow them, you can prepare good evidence, making it easy to defend your actions.

 The interpretation of employment law is moving in favour of the employee, and awards are increasing, so it is important to understand the system and the way tribunals operate.